Cathy347Le/made-from-scratch/notes.md

 #### Redux-Traversy Branch

+SETUP

 - In frontend, install `npm i redux react-redux redux-thunk redux-devtools-extension`
   - redux and react-redux go together
   - thunk lets you make async requests in your actions
   - redux-dev-tools-extensions makes it easy to use the chrome redux dev tools
 - In frontend, setup scaffold for redux-store
+  FETCH ALL PRODUCTS
 - Replace current functions: fetch all products and fetch single product
   - Create productReducers
   - Store action types in constants so you can keep track of all of them in a central place.
 This is optional.
-  - Setup redux to get all your products, productList
-    - order is setup constants and reducers, bring reducers into store.js, then setup actions, add actions to the component and test on Redux dev tools using useDispatch.
-Once Redux dev tools checks out, useSelector to select that piece of state and display it on the frontend.
-    - Fire the action using useDispatch and useSelector hooks in HomeContent (before hooks, it was more difficult)
-      - useDispatch to call your actions
-      - useSelector lets you select the part of the state
-      - Dispatch listProducts and check for data in Redux dev tools (no frontend display yet)
-      - useSelector to display your products on the front end.
-      - Tutorial mentions throwing an error to check and see they correct action type show on redux dev tool
+  - Setup redux to get all your products, productList - order is setup constants and reducers, bring reducers into store.js, then setup actions, add actions to the component and test on Redux dev tools using useDispatch.
+Once Redux dev tools checks out, useSelector to select that piece of state and display it on the frontend. - Fire the action using useDispatch and useSelector hooks in HomeContent (before hooks, it was more difficult) - useDispatch to call your actions - useSelector lets you select the part of the state - Dispatch listProducts and check for data in Redux dev tools (no frontend display yet) - useSelector to display your products on the front end. - Tutorial mentions throwing an error to check and see they correct action type show on redux dev tool
+    FETCH SINGLE PRODUCTS
   - Setup fetch single product using redux
     - order is constants, reducers, bring in reducer into store.js, then actions, bring in actions into component, test redex dev tools, and finally render it on the frontend